-1. ELECTION OF DIRECTORS

-FOR all nominees listed to the (except as marked to the contra (INSTRUCTION: To withhold authority to vote for any individual nominee, strike a line through the nominee's name below) WITHHOLD AUTHORITY to vo nominees listed to the right ote for all WILLIAM S. ELSTON MERRITT J. MOTT DIANA M. MURPHY ١ TIFICATION OF THE APPOINTMENT OF KPMG LLP AS INDEPENDENT AUDITORS OF THE COMPANY FOR FISCAL 2004.
-FOR D AGAINST 🗆

-3. TO CONSIDER APPROVAL OF AN AMENDMENT TO ARTICLE IV OF THE COMPANY'S RESTATED CERTIFICATE OF INCORPORATION TO INCREASE THE AUTHORIZED SHARES OF COMMON STOCK OF THE COMPANY.
+ELECTION OF DIRECTORS (INSTRUCTION: To withhold authority to vote for any FOR all nominees listed to the right individual nominee, strike a line through the nominee's (except as marked to the contrary) name below) WITHHOLD AUTHORITY to vote for all WILLIAM S. ELSTON nominees listed to the right MERRITT J. MOTT DIANA M. MURPHY RATIFICATION OF THE APPOINTMENT OF KPMG LLP AS INDEPENDENT AUDITORS OF THE COMPANY FOR FISCAL 2004.
+FOR □ AGAINST □ ABSTAIN □ TO CONSIDER APPROVAL OF AN AMENDMENT TO ARTICLE IV OF THE COMPANY'S RESTATED CERTIFICATE OF INCORPORATION TO INCREASE THE AUTHORIZED SHARES OF COMMON STOCK OF THE COMPANY.
+AGAINST □ ABSTAIN □ IN THEIR DISCRETION, EACH OF THE PROXIES IS AUTHORIZED TO VOTE UPON SUCH OTHER BUSINESS AS MAY PROPERLY COME BEFORE THE MEETING OR ANY ADJOURNMENT THEREOF.

-FOR D AGAINST D ABSTAIN D

-4. IN THEIR DISCRETION, EACH OF THE PROXIES IS AUTHORIZED TO VOTE UPON SUCH OTHER BUSINESS AS MAY PROPERLY COME BEFORE THE MEETING OR ANY ADJOURNMENT THEREOF.

 Please sign exactly as your name appears below.
 When shares are held by joint tenants, both should sign.
 When signed as attorney, as executor, administrator, trustee or guardian, please give full title as such.
 If a corporation, sign in full corporate name by President or other authorized officer.
 If a partnership, please sign in partnership name by authorized person.

-DATED:

-Share Owner Sign Here
+DATED: Share Owner Sign Here

-Co-Owner Sign Here